Background and Sources Consulted

 Do not authenticate these serial records as PCC.

-Map serials for the NOAA nautical charts and USGS 7.5 quadrangles are cataloged at I level.
-All other maps should be cataloged as PCC records if all access points can be controlled in OCLC.
+All maps should be cataloged as PCC records if all access points can be authorized.

 086 - SuDoc Number